 This morning we make a short causeway walk or boat trip (depending on tides) to Saint Michael’s Mount.
 An early medieval monastery probably occupied this site.
 It became a dependent house of the monastery of Mont-Saint-Michel in Normandy and then passed to various monastic orders before becoming a possession of the St Aubyn family in 1650.
 An important site of pilgrimage, it has a small chapel dedicated to the Virgin Mary and a chapel dedicated to St Michael.
 The island is dominated by the castle on its heights, which we shall tour.
 We also view the surrounding terraced gardens which cascade down from the castle in a riot of colour.
 Protected from frosts by the mild Gulf Stream, the gardens feature semi tropical plants, scented herbs and a wildflower meadow.

-After lunch at the Sail Loft, on Saint Michael’s Mount, we return to the mainland to explore Godolphin House and its gardens.
+After lunch on Saint Michael’s Mount we return to the mainland to explore Godolphin House and its gardens.
 This Tudor/Stuart house is surrounded by a formal garden, established around 1500, one of the most important of its type in Europe.
 We return to Penzance for an evening at leisure.
-(Overnight Penzance) BL
+(Overnight Penzance) B

 - Botallack Count House